Maiava Fuimaono Asafo

 Maiava Fuimaono Tito Asafo is a Samoan politician.
 He is a member of the FAST Party.

 Maiva ran a bus company before entering politics.
 He first ran for the Legislative Assembly of Samoa in the 2021 Samoan by-elections as one of two candidates for the FAST Party for Falealili No. 2, and was elected with a lead of 150 votes.

+On 17 January 2025 they were fired as an associate minister by prime minister Fiamē Naomi Mataʻafa after supporting her expulsion from the FAST party.